muthukub/WFGY/ProblemMap/wfgy-ai-problem-map-troubleshooting-atlas.md

 How to use this page:
 1. Read this page first to understand the product-level identity of the atlas.
-2. Treat this page as the shortest stable public-facing overview.
+2. Use the quick-start section first if you want the shortest working path.
-3. Use this page to understand what the atlas is, why it exists, how it should be used, and where to go next.
+3. Treat this page as the shortest stable public-facing overview.
 4. For deeper structure, teaching cases, AI adapter logic, patch notes, and bridge materials, route to:
    [Atlas Hub](./Atlas/README.md)